Nostalgia Full-Size Kegerator

 EdgeStar Full-Sized Black Stainless Steel Kegerator

 EdgeStar loves beer, and loves to dazzle us with their ubiquitous line of kegerators.
 You can never go wrong with stainless steel, especially when it comes in all-black.
-You’re paying more than the average cost of our listed items, but you’re getting the ultimate freestanding beer tap for your home.
+For EdgeStar Full-Sized Black Stainless Steel Kegerator you’re paying more than the average cost of our listed items, but you’re getting the ultimate freestanding beer tap for your home.
 You’ll be the epicenter of all the action, from Sunday games to celebrations, and more.
 Stash a half-sized keg in this fridge unit, stack the red Solo cups and pints glasses on the guardrail section, and let the festivities commence.
 You’re the go-to home for all important events, the go-to guy to ensure that celebrations are enjoyable, and the guy who gets to sit down when everyone left, and let the tap flow into your glass.
 You’ve earned it, big guy.

 Built-in digital thermostat